Anesthesia and You

 We want you to go into your surgery feeling comfortable and relaxed.
 Below, you’ll find a wealth of information, including dos and don’ts, FAQs and more to help you understand anesthesia, prepare for your procedure and know what to expect afterward.
 If you don’t find answers to your questions here, please contact us.

 The goal of anesthesia is to administer medications through various techniques to assure your comfort and safety during a surgical procedure.
-Your anesthesia provider will not leave your side during the procedure.
 He or she will maintain constant monitoring and vigilance to assess your response to both the surgery and anesthetic.

 General anesthesia is achieved through a combination of intravenous medications injected through an IV in your vein and/or inhalational agents (gases) you will breathe through a mask or breathing tube.
 General anesthesia provides a total loss of consciousness and pain control so you will not be aware of sensation or pain during your procedure.
 It is the most common type of anesthesia technique.

 Regional anesthesia blocks pain to a specific area of your body.
-Your anesthesiologist injects medication near a targeted nerve, cluster of nerves or the spinal cord.
+Your anesthesia clinician injects medication near a targeted nerve, cluster of nerves or the spinal cord.
 You may also receive medication to help you relax during your procedure.
 Two main types of regional anesthesia are:

 - Peripheral nerve blocks: This type of block targets a specific nerve or group of nerves most commonly for procedures on hands, arms, feet, legs or face.